Man accused of stealing Rs 25 lakh from police dies in custody | Law-Order

 A man accused of stealing Rs 25 lakh from the Jagdishpura police station here died in police custody after his health deteriorated during interrogation, officials said on Wednesday.

-Senior Superintendent of Police (SSP) Agra Muniraj G said the accused suddenly fell sick on Tuesday night while a raid was being carried out at his house to recover the stolen money.
+Senior Superintendent of Police (Agra) Muniraj G said the accused, Arun, suddenly fell sick on Tuesday night while a raid was being carried out at his house to recover the stolen money.

+Congress national general secretary Priyanka Gandhi Vadra, who raised questions about his death in a tweet, left by road from the state capital to Agra to meet the Arun's family but was stopped from proceeding by the Lucknow Police at the Lucknow-Agra Expressway, citing the Agra DM's request to not allow any political person to reach there. ''Do I need somebody's permission whenever I move out of Lucknow?
+Is there a problem why I am not being allowed to go to Agra, is there a law and order issue,'' she asked policemen who stopped her cavalcade.

+''Someone has died, how can it be a law and order issue?
+Ask the DM by calling him.
+Its too much that I cannot go out anywhere and should remain confined in a guest house in Lucknow,'' she told policemen when they showed her the message from the Agra district magistrate.

-Arun was accused of stealing the money on Saturday night from the ''maalkhaana (a storage house where items confiscated by police are kept)'' of the police station where he worked as a cleaner.
+Congress workers reached the spot in large numbers and raised anti-government slogans.
+Arun was accused of stealing the money on Saturday night from the 'maalkhaana' (a storage house where items confiscated by police are kept)'' of the police station where he worked as a cleaner.

 Following the theft, six police personnel, including the station house officer, had been suspended by the additional director general (ADG) of Agra zone.

-During an investigation, police rounded up several suspects.
-Arun was one of them as he had access to the ''maalkhaana''.
+During the investigation, police rounded up several suspects.
+Arun was one of them as he had access to the 'maalkhaana'.

 He was arrested from the Taj Ganj locality in Agra on Tuesday.
 According to the police, Arun had shaved his head to hide his identity.